-2.95 Sepsis (SMQ)
+2.96 Sepsis (SMQ)

 - Sepsis is defined as life-threatening organ dysfunction caused by a dysregulated host response to infection.
-Sepsis is caused by an infection of any organisms including bacterial, fungal and viral agents. - Etiology: - In patients with an intact immune system, gram-positive and gramnegative bacteria are the most common cause - In patients with a compromised immune system, uncommon bacterial and fungal species are more commonly the cause - Many factors increase the risk of developing sepsis including indwelling vascular catheters or other invasive devices, recent surgical procedures, diabetes mellitus, cirrhosis, and compromised immune systems - Staphylococcal and streptococcal toxins can cause toxic shock syndrome, which is a unique, but rare, form of septic shock - Common sites of infection include the urinary, biliary, and gastrointestinal tracts as well as the lungs - Clinical signs are dependent on the predisposing conditions and are often nonspecific.
-These may include: - Signs of infection including fever, tachycardia, diaphoresis, and tachypnea - As the condition deteriorates, signs and symptoms consistent with endorgan damage can present.
-These include hypotension, altered mental status, confusion, renal insufficiency, and hypoxia. - Diagnosis of sepsis requires a combination of clinical signs and symptoms along with positive cultures of blood, urine, or other sites of infection - Mortality in patients with septic shock has improved since the adoption of global sepsis screening criteria, however it averages 30 to 40% - Treatment:

-- Control of the infectious source should be undertaken promptly.
+Sepsis is caused by an infection of any organisms including bacterial, fungal and viral agents. - Etiology: - In patients with an intact immune system, gram-positive and gram-negative bacteria are the most common cause - In patients with a compromised immune system, uncommon bacterial and fungal species are more commonly the cause - Many factors increase the risk of developing sepsis including indwelling vascular catheters or other invasive devices, recent surgical procedures, diabetes mellitus, cirrhosis, and compromised immune systems - Staphylococcal and streptococcal toxins can cause toxic shock syndrome, which is a unique, but rare, form of septic shock - Common sites of infection include the urinary, biliary, and gastrointestinal tracts as well as the lungs - Clinical signs are dependent on the predisposing conditions and are often nonspecific.
+These may include: - Signs of infection including fever, tachycardia, diaphoresis, and tachypnea - As the condition deteriorates, signs and symptoms consistent with end-organ damage can present.
+These include hypotension, altered mental status, confusion, renal insufficiency, and hypoxia. - Diagnosis of sepsis requires a combination of clinical signs and symptoms along with positive cultures of blood, urine, or other sites of infection - Mortality in patients with septic shock has improved since the adoption of global sepsis screening criteria, however it averages 30 to 40% - Treatment: - Control of the infectious source should be undertaken promptly.
 All invasive devices should be removed or changed if possible.
 Necrotic tissue should be excised.
-Abscesses should be drained. - Treatment of sepsis centers on treatment with broad-spectrum antibiotics and circulatory support - Vasopressors and IV fluids are often used to support overall perfusion - Oxygen is administered in the event of respiratory insufficiency - Support for other conditions which may arise, including adrenal insufficiency or renal insufficiency, is also required - Patients with septic shock generally require intensive care - Blood sugar control is critical for patients with diabetes as hyperglycemia will impede the ability to respond adequately to the infection
+Abscesses should be drained. - Treatment of sepsis centers on treatment with broad-spectrum antibiotics and circulatory support - Vasopressors and IV fluids are often used to support overall perfusion - Oxygen is administered in the event of respiratory insufficiency

+- Support for other conditions which may arise, including adrenal insufficiency or renal insufficiency, is also required - Patients with septic shock generally require intensive care - Blood sugar control is critical for patients with diabetes as hyperglycemia will impede the ability to respond adequately to the infection

-• Included:
+- Included:

-- Terms referring to sepsis, septic conditions, septicemia, bacteremia, fungemia, and viremia - Terms for positive blood cultures - Terms for relevant biomarkers of sepsis (e.g., PT Procalcitonin increased, PT Procalcitonin abnormal) - Terms for toxic and septic shock
+- Terms referring to sepsis, septic conditions, septicemia, bacteremia, fungemia, and viremia

+- Terms for positive blood cultures

+- Terms for relevant biomarkers of sepsis

+- Terms for toxic and septic shock

+- Excluded:

-- Terms for non-specific symptoms likely to return a considerable amount of "noise" (e.g., PT Pyrexia, PT White blood cell count increased, PT Chills) - Laboratory, microbiology, and serology investigation terms that are not specific for sepsis (e.g., PT Shigella test positive, PT C-reactive protein increased)
+- Terms for non-specific symptoms that are likely to return a considerable amount of "noise" (such as pyrexia, chills and increased white blood cell count)

+- Laboratory, microbiology, and serology investigation terms that are not specific for sepsis

-- Unqualified investigation terms (e.g., PT Septic screen) - Congenital conditions associated with sepsis
+- Unqualified investigation terms

+- Congenital conditions associated with sepsis

-NOTE: In MedDRA Version 22.1, based on a review by experts from regulatory authorities and industry, Sepsis (SMQ) was created as an additional stand-alone SMQ and the relevant sepsis terms in Agranulocytosis (SMQ) were made inactive.
-It may be necessary to combine Sepsis (SMQ), Agranulocytosis (SMQ), and Toxicseptic shock conditions (SMQ) to perform a comprehensive search.
+NOTE: It may be necessary to combine Sepsis (SMQ), Agranulocytosis (SMQ), and Toxic-septic shock conditions (SMQ) to perform a comprehensive search.